 Today's journey takes us through Parque Nacional Pumalin Douglas Tompkins, a breathtaking 715,000-acre nature and conservation area featuring rainforests, mountains, and hiking trails.
 We will cross the thrilling Puente Rio Yelcho, a stunning cable-stayed bridge surrounded by the magnificent Patagonian landscape, before concluding our ride in Puyuhuapi, a charming town offering beautiful lake views.

-Puerto Aysén to Lago Barroso
+Puerto Aysén to Cerro Castillo - Excursion

 Cochrane - Caleta Tortel